yw101004244/yw101004244.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a second-year PhD student in Gaoling School of Artificial Intelligence, Renmin University of China.
-I'm really fortunate to be advised by [Dr.Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
+I'm really fortunate to be advised by [Prof.Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
 I research on trustworthy AI (especially fairness and robustness).
 Welcome to cooperation and discussion!
 I am really willing to participate in and contribute to interesting research!

 # Education